tishib/public/resume.en.md

 ### SUMMARY ABOUT ME
-My total work experience is 5 years.
-As a breakdown, the 3 years is that I worked in the development project of software for large client who is like an administration,  a state railway and a bank with “Water fall” & “Scrum”, the 1 year is that I worked in the development & operation & maintenance project of system for middle client who is like a municipality, the 1 year is that I worked in the development & consulting project of mobile, web and data analytics with “Scrum” & [“Rapid Application Development”](https://en.wikipedia.org/wiki/Rapid_application_development).
-And also, I've been working on small web development for my friend's startup and personal development for 2 years.
-In the age of students, I studied Elementary Particles in [CERN](https://en.wikipedia.org/wiki/CERN) in Switzerland and [Fermilab](https://en.wikipedia.org/wiki/Fermilab) in the United States and I was researching and developing Elementary Particle Detector in [KEK](https://en.wikipedia.org/wiki/KEK) in Japan.
+I have 5 years of work experience.
+For first 3 years, I worked on development of software platforms for large prestigious organizations like national government offices, Japan Railway, and Banks employing waterfall and scrum development.
+For one year, I worked on various business process systems on local government offices.
+For the latest one year, I worked on Mobile, Web, Big Data analysis for small systems employing scrum and [rapid application development](https://en.wikipedia.org/wiki/Rapid_application_development).
+I also worked on web development for my friend’s start up company for two years.
+During university graduate work, I participated in [CERN](https://en.wikipedia.org/wiki/CERN) in Switzerland and [Fermilab](https://en.wikipedia.org/wiki/Fermilab) in US as well as Japan’s [KEK](https://en.wikipedia.org/wiki/KEK) for R&D activities of Elementary Particles Detector.

 ### SUMMARY ABOUT WORK EXPERIENCE